barebox/barebox/Documentation/user/devicetree.rst

 ==================

 Flattened Device Tree (FDT) is a data structure for describing the hardware on a system.
-On an increasing number of boards both barebox and the Linux Kernel can probe their devices directly from devicetrees. barebox needs the devicetree compiled into the binary.
-The Kernel usually does not have a devicetree compiled in, instead the Kernel expects to be passed a devicetree from the bootloader.
+On an increasing number of boards, both barebox and the Linux kernel can probe their devices directly from devicetrees. barebox needs the devicetree compiled into the binary.
+The kernel usually does not have a devicetree compiled in; instead, the kernel expects to be passed a devicetree from the bootloader.

-From a bootloader's point of view, using devicetrees has the advantage that the same devicetree is used to probe both the Kernel and the Bootloader; this drastically reduces porting effort since the devicetree has to be written only once (and with luck somebody has already written a devicetree for the Kernel).
+From a bootloader's point of view, using devicetrees has the advantage that the same devicetree can be used by both the bootloader and the kernel; this drastically reduces porting effort since the devicetree has to be written only once (and with luck somebody has already written a devicetree for the kernel).
-Probing barebox from devicetree is highly recommended for new projects.
+Having barebox consult a devicetree is highly recommended for new projects.

 .. _internal_devicetree:

 The internal devicetree
 -----------------------

-The devicetree barebox has been probed from plays a special role.
-It is referred to as the :ref:`internal_devicetree`.
+The devicetree consulted by barebox plays a special role.
+It is referred to as the "internal devicetree."
 The barebox devicetree commands work on this devicetree.
-The devicetree source (DTS) files are kept in sync with the Kernel DTS files.
-As the FDT files are meant to be backward compatible, it should always be possible to start a Kernel with the barebox internal devicetree.
-However, since the barebox devicetree may not be complete or contain bugs it is always possible to start the Kernel with another devicetree than barebox has been started with.
+The devicetree source (DTS) files are kept in sync with the kernel DTS files.
+As the FDT files are meant to be backward compatible, it should always be possible to start a kernel with the barebox internal devicetree.
+However, since the barebox devicetree may not be complete or contain bugs it is always possible to start the kernel with a devicetree different from the one used by barebox.
 If a device has been probed from the devicetree then using the :ref:`command_devinfo` command on it will show the corresponding devicetree node: